Creating a new haven for wildlife on the Vile

 Managing our hedgerows

 Putting back the lost boundaries also brings added benefits for wildlife.
 Boundaries and hedgerows act as wildlife corridors, keeping wildlife flowing through our fields.
 They allow birds to nest in the hedges, insects to nest in the long grass and mammals to travel undetected by birds of prey.
 They also have the ability to change the climate in our fields; once boundaries (and particularly hedges) are removed from fields there is nothing to slow down the wind as it blows off the sea.
 Wind can quickly change the character of the landscape, and with nowhere to shelter, weak fliers, such as our butterflies and bees no longer find the landscape to their liking.

 How will we know if we’ve improved conditions for wildlife?

 We’ve carried out baseline surveys on all of our fields recorded what condition we’ve found everything in.
 Our surveys have even taken us underground as we’ve conducted soil surveys to better understand the way the land needs looking after.
 By repeating these surveys every year or two the data will help inform ongoing land management decisions.

 Is this a one year project?

-2017 marks the start of a five year project to restore the Vile, next year we’ll create more banks; plant more crops; create more meadows and introduce beekeeping to the Vile.
+2017 marked the start of a five year project to restore the Vile.
+Over the course of the project we’ll create more banks; plant more crops; create more meadows and introduce beekeeping to the Vile.